This post contains affiliate links. Please review my Disclosure of Advertisement HERE)

 Cotton Fabric 8″ x 6″ cut of fabric per roller

 While you could just buy the sponge curlers listed above and call it a day, I’ve found that making them into fabric curlers by and large produces better results.
-The snaps are more secure than the clasps, the clasps sometimes break and they are far more comfortable to sleep in.
+Because the snaps are more secure than the clasps, they are far more comfortable to sleep in.
+Additionally, they stay in your hair overnight and do not break easily like that clasps.
 Plus, not only can you pick out super cute fabric, you can even purchase extra and make a little matching drawstring bag to store them in!

 How to Make No Heat Rollers

 - First, fold the fabric in half around the sponge roller longways with the fabric facing inside-out.